 Updates and patches are required

 WebRTC platform providers can provide you with the latest and most optimized WebRTC stack, under their API.
-This is especially important for native mobile applications built on WebRTC stack.
-If you integrate WebRTC stack on your own in your native application, you need to continuously optimize, upgrade and merge the latest WebRTC stack to stay up to date with the latest fixes.
+This is especially important for native mobile applications built on the WebRTC stack.
+If you integrate the WebRTC stack on your own in your native application, you need to continuously optimize, upgrade and merge the latest WebRTC stack to stay up to date with the latest fixes.

 Domain Expertise is key

 CPaaS providers obviously come with immense domain expertise which can help you in many ways.
-Their deep understanding of WebRTC stack and WebRTC applications make for the most optimized WebRTC based solutions.
+Their deep understanding of the WebRTC stack and WebRTC applications make for the most optimized WebRTC based solutions.
 If you were to build your own solutions, the same expertise might cost you considerable money and resources.